rootinc/laravel-azure-middleware/README.md

 }
 ```

-Building off of our previous example from [Extended Installation](#extended-installation), we have a user in the Auth now (since we did `Auth::login` in the success callback).
-With the user model, we can update the user's `updated_at` field.
+Building off of our previous example from [Extended Installation](#extended-installation), you now have a user in Laravel Auth (since `Auth::login` was called in the success callback).
+With the user model, you can update the user's `updated_at` field.
 The callback should call the closure, `$next($request);` and return it.
-In our case, the default implementation does this, so we call the parent here.
+In this case, the default implementation does this, so in this example, the parent is called.

 #### Custom Redirect

-As of v0.6.0, we added the ability to customize the redirect method.
-For example, if the session token's expire, but the user is still authenticated with Laravel, we can check for that with this example:
+As of version 0.6.0, there was added the possibility to customize the redirect method.
+For example, if the session token has expired, but the user is still authenticated with Laravel, it can be handled with this example check:

 ```php
 <?php